OK, so you know what motivates you to seek a UROP but what are the next steps?

 Whether you are an Imperial undergraduate or a student from another UK university be sure as to when you are available to undertake a UROP research experience.

-Imperial College undergraduates can also participate on a much reduced part-time basis during the academic year (i.e. during term-time).
+Imperial undergraduates can also participate on a much reduced part-time basis during the academic year (i.e. during term-time).

 Are you available to commence a UROP earlier than the start of the summer vacation?

 • Check when you actually finish your academic work/examinations for the year including course-related obligations, such as project deadlines and final year vivas.
-However, Imperial College undergraduates should also check with their home academic department (the Senior or Academic Tutor is a good person to speak to) if they will allow them to commence a UROP before the end of the College's academic year, and to do this before registering the UROP through the host department (which may be different to their home academic department).
+However, Imperial undergraduates should also check with their home academic department (the Senior or Academic Tutor is a good person to speak to) if they will allow them to commence a UROP before the end of the Imperial's academic year, and to do this before registering the UROP through the host department (which may be different to their home academic department).

 Have you holidays/trips arranged for the summer?